aniketsharmaa/aniketsharmaa/README.md

 ### Namaste Guys!!
 I'm Aniket Sharma...

-- 🔭 I’m currently working on JavaScript Programs and comptative programming.
+- 🔭 I’m currently working on JavaScript Programs and competative programming.
 - 🌱 I’m currently learning JavaScipt and some of its Framework.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with Python.